 Of course, there are powerful women and finesse players on the men’s side, as well.

 All of this should be taken into consideration when betting on men’s and women’s tennis matches.
 A little research focused on these areas will go a long way in helping you pick tennis winners.

 The Davis Cup is an international championship series with teams representing their home nations in singles and doubles competition.
 The format has been changed for 2021 with the Davis Cup World Group I and World Group II now playing for spots in the final.
 Plus, traditional Davis Cup Nations Rankings are no longer used to determine which group a nation is in.

 Davis Cup qualifying from around the world leads to the Davis Cup Finals.
 You should be able to bet on Davis Cup qualifying involving the US team and the entire 2021 Davis Cup Finals at Colorado sportsbooks.

 That means bets on a team to win outright, individual players and teams to win matches and futures on teams to win the Davis Cup Finals.

 Tennis is an Olympic sport, and various men’s and women’s tennis tournaments will be held as a part of the Olympic Games.
 The next Olympics will feature the following tennis tournaments:

 With an Olympic gold medal on the line, Olympic tennis is considered a fifth Grand Slam event.
 The top players in the world compete, and anyone who can win all five in a single year is considered to have won a Golden Slam.
 Steffi Graf is the only player to have accomplished this.

-Olympic tennis brings with it another opportunity to bet on something akin to a Grand Slam event in 2021.
+Olympic tennis brings with it another opportunity to bet on something akin to a Grand Slam event.
 That means individual match betting, live betting and futures as well.